SAP-samples/hana-cloud-learning/QRC1_2024_Selected_Calculation_View_Modeling_Features/db/src/MDSCubeAnalyticPrivilege/info.md

 This database user can be used when connecting with e.g. SAP Analytics Cloud.

 ## Loading of MDS Cube
 Database users can only report on MDS Cube data that are loaded into the MDS Cube.
 Therefore, the database user who is used to load the MDS Cube needs the superset of all analytic privileges of the users that report on the MDS Cube.
-Below is an example how to create such an user and grant the required privileges:
+Below is an example how to create such an user and grant the required privileges (use a user such as DBADMIN that is *USERGROUP OPERATOR* and has e.g., system privilege *ROLE ADMIN* ):

 ```language SQL
 create user MDS_CUBE_LOADER password "DnATBG!1" NO FORCE_FIRST_PASSWORD_CHANGE;